dic-case-studies/casa6/casatools/readme.md

 ## Tool Initialization

-The user initalization and customization file for the CASAtools module is `~/.casa/toolrc.py`.
-If this file does not exist, then an attempt is mad to import the RC values from casatoolrc (i.e. `from casatoolrc import *`).
+The user initalization and customization file for the CASAtools module is `~/.casa/config.py`.
+If this file does not exist, then an attempt is mad to import the RC values from casaconfig (i.e. `from casatoolrc import *`).
 If the `casatoolrc` module does not exist in `PYTHONPATH`, then the default values for all initialization state is used.

 ## Changes from Standard CASA